Chart Color Schemes

 Ringwood North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects likely to affect the area.
-Notable ones include Manor Place Estate, Ringwood North Liveable Neighbourhoods Project, 170-172 Warrandyte Road Retail Development, and Kubis Drive and Werac Drive footpath construction in Ringwood North.
-The following list details those most relevant.
+AreaSearch has identified 32 projects likely affecting the region.
+Notable initiatives include Manor Place Estate, Ringwood North Liveable Neighbourhoods Project, retail development at 170-172 Warrandyte Road, and footpath construction on Kubis Drive and Werac Drive in Ringwood North.

 Professional plan users can use the search below to filter and access additional projects.